black and white bed linen

 There are rumours from reliable sources that the Premier's office, and his cabinet's, would be in the building.

-The tower must be relocated and the plaza developed as a vibrant cultural and entertainment based civic space.
+The tower must be relocated and the plaza developed as a vibrant cultural and entertainment based civic space- one that could celebrate democracy.

 Festival Plaza presents Adelaide with the chance to create a Democracy Plaza- a world-class civic square framed by Parliament House, the Festival Theatre, and Government House.
-Unlike another office tower, which offers no civic dividend, such a plaza could transform Adelaide’s economy, culture, and global reputation.
+Such a plaza could transform Adelaide’s economy, culture, and global reputation.

 Adelaide already markets itself as Australia’s “Festival City.”
 The Adelaide Fringe generates more than $120 million in gross economic impact annually, drawing over 1 million attendances each year.
 WOMADelaide contributes an estimated $30–40 million annually and brings a highly international audience.
 The Adelaide Festival contributes another $62 million in economic activity, and collectively, these festivals sustain thousands of jobs.